 We’re preparing for the days to get longer and lighter, and at Outland, that only means one thing: It’s time to play outside.
 Whether it’s the beach, desert, mountains, or lakes, immersing yourself in the natural world is beneficial to your creativity, changing your perspective, and aiding in the amount of vitamin D you receive.
 Though, no matter how fun it is to be within the wilderness, no fun can be had if proper safety precautions are not taken.
-The list below is only a suggestion.
+The list below is only a suggestion of outdoor safety tips.
 Always consult experts or park rangers with any questions:

 Always tell a friend where you’re heading, even if you’re bringing someone else along.
 Call your mom, significant other, park ranger, or even leave a note in your home or car.
 Just let someone know where you’re going, and if possible, never travel alone.
 If you’re visiting a remote area, consider traveling in groups of four.
 That way, if someone’s hurt, one person can stay with the victim, while two others go for help.
 Anything can happen in the wild.
 Sudden illness.
 Animal attack.
 Personal injury.
 Even dangerous people.
 It never hurts to be prepared.